 See Also: 7 Tips on How to Attract Hummingbirds

 Properly placed, your hummingbird feeder can become a hummer’s favorite feeding spot.
-As you see more and more hummingbirds enjoying the feeder, it will quickly become your favorite viewing spot as well, and you’ll be able to witness these birds’ stunning beauty all summer long.
+As you see more and more hummingbirds enjoying the feeder, it will quickly become your favorite viewing spot as well, and you will be able to witness these birds’ stunning beauty all summer long.